Welcome to Butterfly class!

 The children will work in partners to read speed sounds, short stories and green words (decodable words).
 The children will support each other to ‘Fred talk, read the word’ independently.
 The children will also be introduced to red words which are words that are not phonetically decodable.

-In writing, the children will independently write labels and practise writing short sentences, using finger spaces and full stops.
+In writing, the children will independently write labels and short sentences, using finger spaces and full stops.
+The children will be supported to orally construct their sentence before writing it, re-reading their sentence as they write it.
+Irregular common words (red words) will be displayed in the learning environment to encourage the children to write these correctly.
 We will focus on applying phonics knowledge and using ‘Fred fingers’ to build independence around segmenting.

-In handwriting, we will continue to develop pre-cursive letter formation and secure the correct formation of the remaining harder letters: b, p, k, g, y, v, w, z, r, q and j.
+In handwriting, we will continue to develop pre-cursive letter formation and secure the correct formation for the letters: f, j, g, k, and y.
 We will be supporting the children to consistently use the handwriting lines correctly for ascending and descending letters.

 Understanding of the word

 We begin the half term by learning about the ocean habitat.
 The children will identify the features of an ocean habitat and the impact that pollution is having on it.
 We will also introduce the children to food chains and learn about the importance of food chains and how we, humans, fit into them.
 To broaden their understanding of habitats around the world, we will also learn about the rainforest, is climate and what lives within it.
 The children will also be introduced to maps and the symbols that are seen on them.
 We will use various technologies to give a broad representation of maps and how we use them.

 The children will learn new watercolours paint techniques, such as resist and salting.
 We will look at famous artists’ representations of water and sea and apply studied methods in our own work.